Study Skills HDR resources

 Thesis study groups provide support for you on your HDR journey and are a great opportunity to meet other HDR candidates.
 The thesis study groups are open to students from all Faculties and Schools, and focus on many aspects of thesis researching and writing.
-Through reading and commenting on other candidates' theses drafts, you develop your critical readings skills, and enhance your communication and English language skills.
+Through reading and commenting on other candidates' theses drafts, you will develop critical readings skills, and enhance your communication and English language skills.
 Learn more by watching the short video.

-Oncampus workshop dates can be found at HDR training and workshops
+Campus workshop dates can be found at HDR training and workshops

 Workshop 1: Reading and note taking